 That recipe gives options to make it vegan but none to make it gluten-free so I thought, hmm…I’m up for this challenge!

 And I tore that challenge up, if I must say.

 I added my own unique spin by making my doughnut muffins gluten-free, changing the ingredient ratios to make it work as a gluten-free recipe, and adding nutmeg.

 What kind of nutmeg is the best?

-I don’t buy the pre-ground stuff because by the time you get it in your kitchen, it has lost a lot of the beautiful, warm nutmeg flavour.
+I don’t buy the pre-ground stuff because by the time you get it in your kitchen, it has lost a lot of its beautiful, warm nutmeg flavour.